santigarcor/laratrust/docs/usage/concepts.rst

 -----

 ..
 NOTE::
-    The teams feature is **optional**, please go to the :ref:`teams-configuration` configuration in order to use th feature.
+    The teams feature is **optional**, please go to the :ref:`teams-configuration` configuration in order to use the feature.

 Roles Assignment & Removal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^